technologies-of-history/course/digitaltools1.md

 All of your digital assignments this semester will be authored in Markdown, which means you can't use Google Docs or Microsoft word to create them.
-As you know, you can always create Markdown files (.md) directly in GitHub, but if you'd like to be able to complete your assignments offline, save your work on your own machine, and preview your work in a local development environment on the developer, then you will want to use a text editing program to write and save your .md files.
+As you know, you can always create Markdown files (.md) directly in GitHub or Google docs, but if you'd like to be able to complete your assignments offline, save your work on your own machine, and preview your work in a local development environment, then you will want to use a text editing program to write and save your .md files.
 If you've done some programming/coding before, you likely already have a favorite text editor, and you should keep using it.
 If not, I really like [Visual Studio Code](https://code.visualstudio.com/) which can run on MacOS, Windows, or Linux and integrates directly with GitHUb.
 It's become the standard text editor in the field as it incorporates GitHub's AI help for coding.

+**Note:** *If you'd like to check your work by serving your branch of our site locally, you'd need to install [Jekyll](https://jekyllrb.com/docs/installation/) on your computer.
+The process can be tricky, depending on your operating system, and it requires knowledge of the command line.
+You'd also need to have Ruby and Ruby gems installed, which is where most of the headaches emerge.
+BUT!
+If you're an experienced coder, I'm happy to help you install Jekyll.
+Send me an email or come talk in office hours.*

 ### Step 2: Take a look at an existing post